OpenTechSchool/python-data-intro/core/strings.md

         'April Cross': 72
     }

-Meaning 65 votes for White Icicle, 63 votes for Snow Belle, etc, etc.
+Meaning the key 'White Icicle' is associated with the value of 65 votes, the key 'Snow Belle' is associated with the value of 63 votes, 'Champion' has 76 votes, etc, etc.

 Can you create such a program?
 Start with one of your previous vote-counting programs and try to modify it to count all varieties.